AvionicsOfGOAT/.github/profile/README.md

 If you are new to our organization, we recommend starting with the following repositories:

 - [2023 Avionics And Ground System](https://github.com/AvionicsOfGOAT/2023-avionics-and-ground-system)

-Each repository contains detailed instructions on how to get involved and contribute.

-## Contact Us

-For any questions or further information, feel free to reach out to us through our [contact page](CONTACT.md).

-## License

-All projects within this organization are licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.